 If you haven’t noticed by now, elopements tend to bring up a lot of emotions in people.
 From family members to friends, your decision to elope will most likely cause a sideways glance or two.
 So how do you elope without causing a riff between you and your loved ones?
-Hopefully these tips will help you navigate the (sometimes) choppy waters!

 “Inevitably, something will go wrong at a wedding, and until science can erase bad memories, most people will always look back on the drunken fight or collapsed cake.
 And the more people in attendance, the better the chance that disaster—minor or major—will strike…Instead, I remember an utterly calm, peaceful day.”